miroapp/app-examples/examples/blob-maker/README.md

 - After the app starts up, it will have a unique url that will serve the app over https.
 Click "Preview" in the bottom bar and then "Preview in a new window".
 - You should see "Great, your app is running locally", copy the url.
 - Paste the URL in `App URL` in your app settings
-- Open a board & you should see your app in the main toolbar when you click the three dots.
+- Open a board; you should see your app in the main toolbar when you click the three dots.

-## How to build the app:
+## How to build the app

 Run `yarn run build` or `npm run build` and this will generate a static output inside `dist/` which you can host on static hosting service.